silentgameplays/Simple-Arch-Linux-Setup/README.md

 # NB if having trouble with GNOME Disks Utility or any other utility recognizing the NTFS file format
 * sudo pacman -S ntfs-3g

-# (optional depricated) Install Nvidia shadowplay for obs on Arch(DEPRICATED for OBS 28 and up because OBS version 28 no longer uses GLX)
-# NB if you still want to make NVFBC plugin work you need to use downgrade tool from AUR!!!

-# REMOVE OBS STUDIO 28 completely into oblivion.
-* sudo pacman -Rscn obs-studio

-# Delete the home>config>obs-studio directory

-# install the donwgrade tool from AUR:
+# Install and use the donwgrade tool from AUR:
-* yay -S downgrade
+* yay -S downgrade package name

 # Fix outdated yay or paru issues fast instead of reinstalling them:
 * sudo ln -s /usr/lib/libalpm.so.14.0.0 /usr/lib/libalpm.so.13
-# Run the tool to download older version of obs-studio
-* sudo downgrade obs-studio

-# Select the older version from remote the one that works with NVENC and NVFBC is 27.2.4,you should be good now you can install the nvfbc plugin

-# Disable obs-studio from updating
-* sudo nano /etc/pacman.conf

-# Add obs-studio to ignore package groups to never update:
-* IgnorePkg   = obs-studio
-* IgnoreGroup = obs-studio

-# You are good!
+# NVIDIA Shadowplay with GPU screen recorder on Arch Linux

 # Get nvidia-patch: https://github.com/keylase/nvidia-patch